PixarV/terraform-provider-r4/website/docs/r/route_table.html.markdown

 ~> **NOTE on Route Tables and Routes:** Terraform currently provides both a standalone [`aws_route` resource][tf-route] and a Route Table resource with routes defined in-line.
-At this time you cannot use a Route Table with in-line routes in conjunction with any Route resources.
+At this time you cannot use a route table with in-line routes in conjunction with any route resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

 ~> **NOTE on `propagating_vgws` and the `aws_vpn_gateway_route_propagation` resource:**